funsho45/Freescale-Laboratory-Centrifuge/README.md

 |     Out of balance vibrations simulator (Photosensor)                            |     ANALOGUE INPUT    |
 |     Display for Current and desired speed and for vibration values (20x4 LCD)    |     DIGITAL OUTPUT    |

+Table 1: A description of the functions for the laboratory centrifuge simulation and its appropriate signals

 ![Circuit schematic for the four LEDs](https://user-images.githubusercontent.com/73448401/99714684-cba8c700-2a9d-11eb-94e2-c563dbd1dc88.jpg)

+Figure 2: Circuit schematic for the four LEDs

 ![image](https://user-images.githubusercontent.com/73448401/99714832-f98e0b80-2a9d-11eb-8da0-dc8a42a5279a.png)

+Figure 3: Freescale semiconductor connections of the Laboratory Centrifuge

 # Problem Analysis